Should we put the words "customer service" out to pasture? And along with that, the Disney-esque way of referring to all customers as guests?

 Because many left the selling out of the service.

-Back in the day, merchants wanted all of your business and actively controlled the sale by being on the floor, engaging customers, talking-up their best finds and giving the marching orders, “No one leaves here without buying something.”
+Back then, merchants wanted all of your business and actively controlled the sale by being on the retail sales floor, engaging customers, talking up their best finds, and giving the marching orders, "No one leaves here without buying something."

-That may seem pushy in 2013 but we have swung to the opposite end; satisfied to use the words customer service and guest which have made many retail employees passive when it comes to the customer buying the merchandise.
+That may seem pushy now, but we have swung to the opposite end, satisfied to use the word guest, which has made many retail employees passive regarding the customer buying the merchandise.

-Customer Service is not propping up your crew by saying, “Oh, it’s not your fault, it’s the economy, that’s why no one’s buying.”
+CS is not propping up your crew by saying, "Oh, it's not your fault; it's because of the economy; that's why no one's buying."

 If we taught selling as the important part of customer interaction, we'd be able to train an exceptional interaction.

-Because a sale is an act of completion.
-Customer service is an act.
+Because a sale is a completion, customer service is an action.

-In many cases customer service is an illusion brand managers tell themselves they passionately support.
-But in reality, to customers, they don’t devote the time or money to train it.
+Customer service is often an illusion brand managers tell themselves they passionately support.
+But in reality, to customers, they don't devote the time or money to train it.

-I wrote the book on how to compete and it wasn’t through discounting or “customer service,” it was through selling.
+I wrote the book on how to compete, which wasn't through discounting.
+It was through selling.

-Instead of complaining about the state of the economy in general and retail in particular, go out on your sales floor or visit a competitor and watch the folly of many “customer service” programs as employees text each other how bored they are.
+Instead of complaining about the state of the economy in general and retail in particular, go out on your sales floor or visit a competitor and watch the folly of many CS programs as employees text each other how bored they are.

-Count the number of times an employee actually walks up to and engages a customer.
+Count the number of times an employee walks up to and engages a customer.
 Then count the number of transactions.
-Then count the number of times an employee rung up a sale and added one thing to that sale – I’ll bet that final number is zero.
+Then count the number of times an employee rang up a sale and added one thing to that sale - I'll bet that final number is zero.

-Instead of looking to fancy technology and “best practices” of your competitors, why not see a low conversion rate is often the failure of developing a retail selling culture.
-Once we deliver that, we’re bound to create truly exceptional customer service
+Instead of looking to new technology and "best practices" of your competitors, why not see a low conversion rate is often the failure of developing a retail selling culture.
+Once we deliver that, we're bound to create truly exceptional CS.

-If we can do that, we can get back to the role of a merchant: to sell the merch, not just welcome customers as guests.
+If we can do that, we can get back to the role of a merchant: to sell the merch, not just welcome shoppers as guests.